aiven/devportal/docs/tools/terraform/reference/cookbook/clickhouse-access-setup-recipe.rst

        terraform init

-    .. topic:: Expected result

   The ``init`` command performs several different initialization operations to prepare the current working directory for use with Terraform.
 For this recipe, ``init`` automatically finds, downloads, and installs the necessary Aiven Terraform Provider plugins.

   2. Run the following command: